jh3y/gulp-boilerplate/README.md

 The aim is to get you up and running with something in _gulp_ quickly!

-Currently the boilerplate makes use of `jade`, `stylus` and `CoffeeScript`.
+Currently the boilerplate makes use of `jade`, `stylus` and `es6/babel`.
 But these could easily be swapped out/removed based on your requirements.

 The general presumption is that most projects require some form of `markup`, `style` and `script` compilation in addition to watching.
 This bundled in with some static server capability if required.